Cable Chest Workout Advantages

 - Since there are no heavy weights in cable chest workout, it is much safer for the shoulder joints than, say, the bench press.

 Isolation exercises allow you to focus on just one area.
 You can work on proper technique and load the muscle with an exact amount of weight and reps to work it to exhaustion.
 The benefits of isolation exercises include targeting specific muscles without stressing any others.

 Often, in isolation exercises, the technique plays a more significant role than weights.
 Cable chest fly is no exception.
 Our task is not to load the muscle to the maximum (there are basic exercises for this), but to make it work so that it grows the way we need.
-Well, in case of finishing exercises, we work with already tired muscle, so heavy weights are also irrelevant.
+Well, in the case of finishing exercises, we work with already tired muscles, so heavy weights are also irrelevant.

 Let’s look at the classic cable exercises for chest:

 - Load up the necessary weight on the machine.
 It should be the same on the right and left.
 Use such weight that allows you to perform movements completely under control, without jerking.